valery-judah/leetcode-python/tasks/0169-majority-element/0169-majority-element.md

 #### Complexity Analysis

 - **Time complexity:** O(n^2)
-The brute force algorithm contains two nested `for` loops that each run for n iterations, adding up to quadratic time complexity.
+Two nested loops over `n` elements lead to quadratic time.
 - **Space complexity:** O(1)
-The brute force solution does not allocate additional space proportional to the input size.
+No extra space proportional to input size.

 ---

-### Approach 2: HashMap
+### Approach 2: Hash Map / Counter

 #### Intuition

-We know that the majority element occurs more than `⌊n / 2⌋` times, and a `HashMap` allows us to count element occurrences efficiently.
+The majority element occurs more than `⌊n / 2⌋` times; counting with a map is straightforward and linear time.

 #### Algorithm

-We can use a `HashMap` that maps elements to counts in order to count occurrences in linear time by looping over `nums`.
-Then, we simply return the key with maximum value.
+Use a map from value → count while scanning; return the key with the maximum count.

 #### Implementation